API Reference

 Arguments

-• model::SarimaxModel: A SARIMAModel object.
+• model::SarimaxModel: A fitted SARIMAModel object.

 Returns